 - eCommerce sales are expected to reach $7.3 trillion on a global scale by 2025.

 - Around 80% of US customers said that free shipping would make them more likely to make an online purchase

 - Credit cards are the most popular payment method for shopping online, followed by electronic wallets and debit cards.

-In this post, I want to give you five critical “must-dos” (before you consider how to generate traffic) if you’re evaluating a new e-commerce website initiative that will help you organize your team, save time and make it easier and faster to implement your new e-commerce-based website if you are a manufacturer or retailer.
+In this post, I want to give you five critical “must-dos” (before you consider how to generate traffic) if you’re evaluating a new e-commerce website initiative that will help you organize your outdoor industry marketing team, save time and make it easier and faster to implement your new e-commerce-based website if you are a manufacturer or retailer.

 Before you get to the part of what you want your website to look like, nothing will bring your web team more clarity and focus than understanding your buyer persona.

 You most likely have a good idea of who your customer is—but taking the time to understand what they want from your website will make all the difference.
 Seek to understand what their wants, needs, problems, behaviors, and questions are.

 The second step is establishing your product library.
 If you’re a large manufacturer, you may have over 2000 SKU’s that are jumbled into a hundred different sizes, on gray backgrounds, outdated, or that show your product in a less than ideal format.
 Since this aspect of the project can take the longest, you can save a lot of time by starting now.

 - Have the photographer provide the raw sizes and cropped images set to 1000 x 1000 pixels for use on the website